Archive Data Protection

 Best practices for improving Slack security

-So what can businesses to do mitigate risks of Slack platform security threats?
+So, what can businesses do to mitigate risks of Slack platform security threats?
 To detect and contain PII and prevent data exfiltration from Slack, security teams should:

 • Introduce access safeguards: Follow best practices to take control of who can access the Slack workspace by instituting access control safeguards such as SSO or Slack EKM.